lnkhamalah/medical-transportation-system-design/00-project-overview/04-System-Design-Rationale-and-Operational-Alignment.md

 Many small business systems rely on frontend logic alone.
 If someone modifies a request or bypasses a form, the backend often trusts that input.
 This design does not.

 All enforcement occurs server-side, meaning tenant boundaries, billing controls, and record integrity are protected even if the interface is misused.

+Additionally, billing preparation logic is centralized in the backend, ensuring consistency in how invoice-ready data is generated.

 From a business perspective, this reduces operational risk and protects against preventable mistakes.
 It ensures that growth in usage does not introduce instability.